krlawrence/graph/README.md

 ## How this site is organized

 The book is being written using a text editor in AsciiDoc format.
-For convenience, you will find formatted HTML and PDF versions of the book in the folder above.
-The AsciiDoc source material is in the '/book' folder.
+For convenience, you will find formatted HTML and PDF versions of the book in the /book folder.
+The AsciiDoc source material is in also the '/book' folder.

 Included with the book are sample graph data (GraphML) and program files.
 You will find these, as well as some screen shots and images, and demos in the following folders.

+- /book
 - /sample-data
 - /sample-code
 - /images